Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: Odds and ends

 Next, we perform a $\NTube{I_t}$-fold multifork extension at $H'_t$ to obtain $L'_t$ from $L_{t-0.5}$ and to produce the lamp $J''=I_t$ of $L'_t$ (and of $L'$).
 The feet of the neon tubes of $J''=I_t$ in $L'_t$ (and in $L'$) should be the same geometric points as the feet of the neon tubes of $J=I_t$ in $L_t$ (and in $L$).
 So the geometric shape of $J$ and that of $J''$ are almost the same (and they tend to be the same as $\eta$ tends to 0).

 From $L'_t$, we continue the multifork sequence for $L'$ in the same way as we continue the sequence from $L_t$ to reach $L$.
 Even in geometric sense, we do almost the same, that is, with very little differences that would diminish if we formed the limit at $\eta\to 0$.
-To be more specific, let us agree that we use the alternative notation $I_{-1}=A_1$, $I_{-1.7}=B_1$, $I_{-2}=A_2$, $I_{-2.7}=B_2$, \dots{} for the boundary lamps.
+To be more specific, let us agree that we use the alternative notation $I_{-1}=A_1$, $I_{-2}=B_1$, $I_{-3}=A_2$, $I_{-4}=B_2$, \dots{}, $I_{-2k+1}=A_k$, $I_{-2k}=B_k$, \dots{} for the boundary lamps.
+(The purpose of this notation is that now each lamp is of the form $I_m$ for some $m\in\mathbb R$.)
 For $s=t, t+1,\dots,k-1$, we select $H'_{s+1}$ as follows.
 In $L_{s}$, the trajectory through the top left edge of the 4-cell $H_{s+1}$ contains exactly one neon tube, $\pp$.
 Since the top left edge of $H_{s+1}$ is of slope $(1,1)$, it is in the descending part of the trajectory.
 The neon tube $\pp$ belongs to exactly one lamp, which is older than or as old as $I_s$; let $I_u$ denote this lamp.
-Note that we never use the trajectory through the leftmost neon tube of $I_{t-0.5}$ (in the figure, the ``narrow'' trajectory through the yellow-filled area), whereby $u\neq t-0.5$ and so $I_u$ will also make sense in $L'$, not only in $L$.
+Note that we never use the trajectory through the leftmost neon tube of $I_{t-0.5}$ (in the figure, the ``narrow'' trajectory through the yellow-filled area), whereby $u\neq t-0.5$ and so $u$ is an integer and $I_u$ will also make sense in $L'$, not only in $L$.

 Among the neon tubes of $I_u$, let $\pp$ be the $\alpha$-th neon tube (from the left).
 In $L'_t$, let $\pp'$ be the $\alpha$-th neon tube of $I_u$.
 By left-right symmetry, the top right edge of $H_{s+1}$ defines a neon tube $\qq$ of a lamp $I_v$ in $L_s$ and its counterpart $\qq'$ in $L'_s$.
 The top right edge of $H_{s+1}$ is in the ascending part of the trajectory in question.
-Now we can simply select $H'_{s+1}$ as the unique 4-cell of $L'_s$ where the descending part of the trajectory through $\pp'$ and the ascending part of the trajectory through $\qq'$ cross each other\footnote{Doubts whether they cross will be dissolved later.}.
+Now we can simply select $H'_{s+1}$ as the unique 4-cell of $L'_s$ where the descending part of the trajectory through $\pp'$ and the ascending part of the trajectory through $\qq'$ cross each other\footnote{The possible doubts whether they cross will be dissolved later.}.
 Once $H'_{s+1}$ has been selected, we perform a $\NTube{I_{s+1}}$-fold multifork extension at this 4-cell of $L'_s$ to obtain $L'_{s+1}$ and its lamp $I_{s+1}$.
 This multifork extension should almost be the same geometrically as in the passage from $L_s$ to $L_{s+1}$; in particular, the feet of the new neon tubes have to be geometrically the same in $L'_{s+1}$ as in $L_{s+1}$.
 For later reference, note that

 Finally, we obtain $L'=L'_k$.